 - Note that you cannot enchant gear with a glyph of higher level than the item.
 The enchantment has to be lower or equal level to the gear

-- Also note that for armor, certain pieces will not receive the full stat value you see on a glyph’s tooltip.
+Note: For armor, certain pieces will not receive the full stat value you see on a glyph’s tooltip.
 Head, chest, and leg pieces are considered “large” pieces and receive the full value; shoulders, hands, waist, and feet are “small” pieces and get only about 40% of the stat value

-- Additionally, one-handed weapons like daggers will have halved enchantment effects, since you can apply a second enchantment to your other weapon or shield as well
+Additionally, one-handed weapons like daggers will have halved enchantment effects, since you can apply a second enchantment to your other weapon or shield as well

 If you find yourself unable to apply an enchantment to a particular gear piece, one of these is the case: